Section 1 – Introduction

 When you insert a clip on the timeline how does the program decide what happens to the clips on other tracks?
 It uses the sync locks you have defined.

-Instead of using buttons you can insert a clip simply by dragging it as long as you are in the correct mode.
+Instead of using buttons you can insert a clip simply by dragging it to the timeline.
+You also have the option to replace a clip or part of a clip when doing so…

 The most basic form of trimming – grab the edge of the clip and drag